TheONLYGod1/FivemServerStatus/README.md

 [![](https://img.shields.io/github/languages/count/TheONLYGod1/FivemServerStatus)](https://github.com/TheONLYGod1/FivemServerStatus/)
 [![](https://img.shields.io/github/languages/top/TheONLYGod1/FivemServerStatus)](https://github.com/TheONLYGod1/FivemServerStatus/)

-### NOTICE: If you get an error in console saying `(node:121108) UnhandledPromiseRejectionWarning: TypeError: fields.flat is not a function` you need to update your node version and everything will work after.
 A custom discord bot providing functionality for interacting with FiveM & Discord servers.
 - Updated & Edited by [TheONLYGod1](https://github.com/TheONLYGod1)
 ## Need Help?
 <kbd> [![](https://discordapp.com/api/guilds/617870704662020136/widget.png?style=banner2)](https://discord.gg/pAKE2YK)
-## Requirements:
+## Notices:

-- Included fivemqueue
-- I have edited the source code of https://github.com/anderscripts/FiveM_Queue and it will now add the changes to the queue count variables.
+- The FiveM Queue script that was included the original repository is no longer needed to run this project
+- If you are unable to get the bot to query your server **please** make sure you check that the IP address and port for you server are correct in the config.json file before asking for support
+    - Also make sure your firewall on your host isn't blocking inbound connections
+- If you get an error in console saying `(node:121108) UnhandledPromiseRejectionWarning: TypeError: fields.flat is not a function` you'll need to update your Node.js version.
+I have provided a link-to that explains how to update your Node.js version [here](https://phoenixnap.com/kb/update-node-js-version)
+- If you get an error in console saying `!
+Make sure you have the latest version of node.js and npm installed.` you'll need to make sure both your NPM & Node.js is on the latest version.
+I have provided a link-to that explains how to update your NPM version [here](https://docs.npmjs.com/try-the-latest-stable-version-of-npm) and Node.js version [here](https://phoenixnap.com/kb/update-node-js-version)

 ## Creating a Bot Application
 1. Open https://discord.com/developers/applications and sign in
 2. Click the button that says `'New Application'` in the top right hand corner of the page